đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 An important interruption

-The scheduler isnât a single object - it is the behavior produced by specific VM checks and functions.
+The scheduler isnât a single object - it is the behavior produced by specific VM checks and functions which opt-in to thread scheduling behavior.
 In this post, weâll focus on time sharing, priority, and interrupting threads - which are managed through a concept deeply woven into CRuby - a set of functions the VM calls at specific checkpoints.

 In the CRuby runtime, this concept revolves around âinterruptsâ4.
 It contains a set of possible events that could âinterruptâ the flow of a Ruby program in general, and different threads in particular.
 There are several interrupt events possible: